SW-Retail/rest-api/README.md

 ```

 ## Update the article memo based on a barcode
-Beware -> this costs two calls, one lookup, one update
+Beware -> this costs two calls, one lookup for the barcode, one update
 ```php
  $data=['article_id'=>$api->articleIDfromBarcode("1234567890123"),'article_memo'=>'something'];
 print_r($api->putArticle($data));